What to do after a winter storm

 Find the nearest shelter

 If your heat goes off during a winter storm, you may be forced to find somewhere else to stay.
 Text SHELTER and your zip code to 43362 (4FEMA) to find the closest shelter in your area.
-Chances are if your home loses heat and power, your neighbors are in the same position, so remember to check on them and their safety as well—particularly the elderly, the disabled, or homes with young children.
+(FEMA now enables shelters to be found within 200 miles of a person's location based on GIS tracking of their phone.)
+Chances are, if your home loses heat and power, your neighbors are in the same position, so remember to check on them and their safety as well—particularly the elderly, the disabled, or homes with young children.

 Dress for the weather